sysgears/create-apollo-app/README.md

 ## Motivation

-> `spin.js` was created to free the developer from build rules writing for JavaScript projects as much as possible.
+> `spinjs` was created to free the developer from build rules writing for JavaScript projects as much as possible.
-> Its difference from many other build tools with similair goals is that `spin.js` is not tied to specific framework
+> Its difference from many other build tools with similair goals is that `spinjs` is not tied to specific framework
-> and does not attempt to lock you out from generated config. `spin.js` does its best to provide you with very mature
+> and does not attempt to lock you out from generated config. `spinjs` does its best to provide you with very mature
 > build setup from the minimal information provided by you about your tech stack and lets you further customize
 > every aspect of build setup when needed.

 ## Basic Usage

-The basic `spin.js` usage is simple: you describe the stack used in your application in the property `spin` of `package.json`:
+The basic `spinjs` usage is simple: you describe the stack used in your application in the property `spin` of `package.json`:
 ```json
 {
   "spin": "webpack:es6:apollo:react-native:ios"